Product set growth in virtual subgroups of mapping class groups: Product set growth

-As mentioned in the introduction, when considering infinite groups the most commonly studied form of group growth is the asymptotic growth of balls in a finitely generated group.
-Let $G$ be a finitely generated group, and let $S$ be a finite generating set of $G$.
-We use $B_S(n)$ to denote the closed ball of radius $n$ centred at the identity $e\in G$ under the word metric induced by $S$.
-In the notation of product sets, it is easy to note that when $U=B_S(1)$ we will have that $U^n=B_S(n)$.
-The growth of $G$ is then characterised by the large scale growth of these balls as $n$ increases.

 \begin{defn} Let $G$ be a finitely generated group, and let $S$ be a finite generating set of $G$.
-Let $B_S(n)$ denote the ball of radius $n$ under the word metric induced by $S$.
+Let $B_S(n)$ denote the ball of radius $n$ under the word metric induced by $S$, centred at the identity $e\in G$.
 The \emph{exponential growth rate of $G$ with respect to $S$} is

 If $\omega(G,S)>1$ for some (equivalently any) finite generating set $S$, then $G$ has \emph{exponential growth}. \end{defn}